TOP Brands with numbers in their name

 Cloud9 Logo

 Cloud9 hails from California and was officially incorporated in 2016, becoming a notable contender in the burgeoning cybersports sector.
-The organization initially announced itself as a top-tier League of Legends team and has since expanded its presence in the competitive gaming arena.
+The organization initially announced itself as a top-tier League of Legends team and has since expanded its presence in competitive gaming.

 The name Cloud9 is not just an arbitrary set of letters and numbers.
-It refers to the widespread sense of joy and triumph expressed by the phrase “on cloud nine.”
-By adopting such a name, the organization subtly conveys the elation that its players feel during decisive victories and the emotional roller coaster that spectators and fans experience when watching these intense matches.
+It refers to the widespread joy and triumph expressed by the phrase “on cloud nine.”
+By adopting such a name, the organization subtly conveys the joy its players feel during decisive victories and the emotional roller coaster spectators and fans experience when watching these intense matches.

 The decision to include a numeral in the name conveys the essence of this high level of excitement and satisfaction, making it understandable to both players and a wide range of cybersports fans.